sonar-intellij-plugin/sonar-intellij-plugin/README.md

 Click add and define:

 * a unique name, e.g. java-only
-* the script itself, e.g. sonar-runner -Dsonar.analysis.mode=incremental ...
+* the script itself, e.g. mvn sonar:sonar -Dsonar.analysis.mode=preview ...
 * path to the sonar-report.json

 A finished configuration can look like:
 ![alt text][localScriptConfigured]
 [localScriptConfigured]: https://raw.github.com/sonar-intellij-plugin/sonar-intellij-plugin/master/screenshots/local_script_configured.png "Example local script management"

-**NOTE: If command like "mvn" or "sonar-runner" does not work, you can use a full path instead: /path/to/mvn.**
+**NOTE: If command like "mvn" does not work, you can use a full path instead: /path/to/mvn.**

 #### Placeholders